 Userdel provide -f option to force user deletion.
 This option will delete a user even the user still log in into Linux system.
 Please take a look a sample screenshot.

-One thing that we must know that, userdel with -f option did not broke the SSH connection.
+One thing that we must know is that, userdel with -f option did not broke the SSH connection.
 So the user actually still logged in and active even the user is not exist.
-But when the user log off, the the user can not log in anymore because that user has been deleted.
+But when the user log off, the user can not log in anymore because that user has been deleted.

 Userdel is a tool to delete a user inside Linux system.
 Userdel also a backend of deluser command, a perl script to delete a user.
 As usual, you can always type man userdel to explore more detail about userdel command.